 Your AC unit uses a chemical refrigerant to transfer heat within your house outside.
 This makes your home chilly and comfy.
 The type of refrigerant used in your Charlotte house’s air conditioner has switched a couple of times over the years, keeping up with innovative advancements and environmental concerns.

-All modern home AC equipment run on R410a, also referred to as Puron.
+All modern home AC equipment in Charlotte run on R410a, also referred to as Puron.
 But this refrigerant will consequently be discontinued.
-This is a result of a continuous attention on reducing chemicals known to impact the environment.
+This is a result of a continuous attention on reducing chemicals known to negatively impact the environment.

 To understand the “why” that drives air conditioning restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have cooling systems, according to the U.S. Department of Energy.